 The police report of the incident says one of the officers remembers that Morales was very intoxicated, and they would have arrested him for public intoxication had he not been escorted by another male who was sober.
 Following an argument, Morales departed from his mom and the other man and walked home.
 Just before 3 a.m., police received a call from the driver of the car who said he struck Morales, who had been walking in the center of the right lane at the time of the accident.

 Benitez claims that if the police were able to identify that Morales was too intoxicated, the bartenders should have as well and that it was their responsibility to stop serving him.

 Under Texas’ Dram Shop Law, businesses can be held civilly liable for what happens to their patrons once they leave the establishment.
 It must be proven that the establishment served alcohol to an obviously intoxicated person, however.

 Benitez is claiming negligence on behalf of Rockey’s Piano Bar under this Dram Shop law.
 In most cases, the law applies to people who were hurt by a drunk driver, but Benitez claims that it should apply to her son as well.

 Get the Help You Need from Personal Injury Lawyers in Round Rock TX

 No amount of money will bring Benitez’s son back.
 The emotional toll such a tragedy has taken – and will continue to take – on them is immeasurable.
 In addition to the emotional trauma, there are serious financial consequences as well.
-In addition to end-of-life expenses, Morales’ family may have to juggle costs of mental therapy and well-being services, as well as loss of wages.
+In addition to end-of-life expenses, Morales’ family may have to juggle the costs of mental therapy and well-being services, as well as the loss of wages.